 Equally this can be true for a two-phase loop condenser, in particular for configurations where the condenser tubing is embedded into a structural panel.

-The Standard does not therefore not specify at which model level vibration testing is to be performed.
-The supplier and customer are asked to agree on a logical qualification plan, which may include testing at higher than equipment level.
+Therefore the Standard does not specify at which model level vibration testing is performed.
+The supplier and customer are asked to agree on a logical qualification plan, which can include testing at higher than equipment level.

-41
+TPHTE acceptance principles

+The acceptance process demonstrates that the already qualified product is free of workmanship errors and is ready for subsequent operational use.

+Verification is performed by inspection and testing and includes:

+Material conformity (for example inspection of certificates, proof pressure, leak check)

+Inspection of dimensions and flatness

+Thermal performance check

+The design of hardware submitted to the acceptance procedure has been previously qualified.
+However, some application driven design modifications can be accepted as long as the following qualification relevant design features are not compromised:

+Material selection and compatibility

+Pressurized component

+Thermal performance

+Some examples are given in Table 4-1.

+It is good practice to perform a similarity analysis to determine that the hardware, submitted to the acceptance process, is of qualified design.